hoonsyang/colab/README.md

 # colab
-This repository is for saving personal colab noteooks
+This repository is for saving personal colab notebooks